August 10, 2022 | Hiring Tips for Managers

 Email may be the most overused communication tool in the workplace.
 It is often used to quickly get things off your plate and onto someone else’s, which can lead to poor communication in a remote work setting.
 Remote workers are more reliant on electronic communications, so as a remote leader you should continually check your use of email.
 Before you send that quick email, think about picking up the phone instead.

-7. Focus on removing obstacles.
+7. Focus on Removing Obstacles

 Hiring great people isn’t enough to ensure the success of your business; you must also remove obstacles that impair the success of your workers.
 As a remote leader, ensure that you regularly ask your remote workers, “What do you need from me?”
 I have found that a simple text— “Are you okay?
 Do you need anything from me?” is a great way to promote productive conversation and connection with remote workers.
 Asking these questions does not replace other communications, but in today’s busy world, simply checking in with remote workers can be effective in building productive remote working relationships.